microsoft/MixedRealityToolkit/README.md

 Same as above, but uses custom samplerate.

 * MicGetFrame(float[] buffer, int length, int numchannels); Fills buffer of length and numchannels to the app.
 This is how Unity3d and Unreal will want to access audio data -- from a poll in the game engine's audio engine.
-This is used in the example from Fills buffer of length and numchannels to the app.
-This is how Unity3d and Unreal will want to access audio data -- from a poll in the game engine's audio engine.
-This is used in the example from Fills buffer of length and numchannels to the app.
-This is how Unity3d and Unreal will want to access audio data -- from a poll in the game engine's audio engine.
 This is used in the example from https://github.com/Microsoft/HoloToolkit-Unity/Assets/HoloToolkit/Input/Tests/Scripts/MicStreamDemo.cs

 ### Initialize with callback for passive, state-driven apps (e.g. XAML)
 * MicInitializeDefaultWithGraph(int category, AudioGraph appGraph);